databrickslabs/partner-connect-api/OnboardingDoc.md

 | Desktop application Partner | This is used by partners that have a Desktop application (as opposed to a SaaS offering).
 In this integration, the user selects either an Interactive Cluster or SQL Warehouse and downloads a connection file to the partner product.
 This is often used by **Partners with Desktop applications**.<br /><br />N.B.
 For this type of integration, there is no need for the partner to implement the SaaS APIs mentioned elsewhere throughout this documentation.

 ## Changelog

+### v2.2.1

+- Updated images for Partner Connect UI migration into Marketplace

 ### V2.2.0
  - Add the field `service_principal_oauth_secret` in the [ConnectRequest](api-doc/Models/ConnectRequest.md) for OAuth M2M support